Andy Richter Returns

 This is a medical show, not a political show.

-But so, you know, I started doing the rehearsals with Emma and it was like it Hulk Smash was there.
+But so, you know, I started doing the rehearsals with Emma, and it was like it Hulk Smash was there.

-Like she was trying to just show me like the basic steps and I'd watch her do it and then try to do it myself and it really was
+Like she was trying to just show me like the basic basic steps and I'd watch her do it and then try to do it myself and it really was

+like I couldn't do it.
 But then slowly as you with repetition and

-commitment and dedication to not just throwing, you know, throwing a fit and running out.
+commitment and dedication to not just throwing, you know, throwing a fit and running out, it's like the wiring starts to

-be built up whether or whether it's like like wiring that was there that was like somehow crusted over like it's now you know we're going from the first dance into the second dance and from a cha-cha to a tango
+Like it's now, you know, we're going from the first dance into the second dance and from a cha-cha to a tango.

+Yeah, yeah.
 I know.

 You should do it on the show.
+Yeah.

 Oh, you better.

+You better.
 I know who you are.

 The doctor can also do that part.
+The doctor can do that part.

 My partner on Tuesday, because Bruno,